legumeinfo/pandagma/README.md

               work_Zea  Zea

 3. Get into a suitable work environment (computation node), and load dependencies.
-    The script has these third-party dependencies: **bioperl, mcl, mmseqs2, DAGchainer**
+    The script has these third-party dependencies: **bioperl, mcl, mmseqs2, DAGchainer, famsa, EMBOSS**

     These can be loaded using a module-loading system, or with a package manager such as conda, or via a Singularity image.